Sarthakbhai395/student-Record/README.md

 Inspired by various front-end development tutorials and TypeScript best practices.

-Built with ❤️ by [Sarthakbhai]GitHub | https://www.linkedin.com/in/sarthak-bhatnagar-801a02343/ | sarthakbhatnagar2005@gmail.com
+Built with ❤️ by [Sarthakbhai395]GitHub | https://www.linkedin.com/in/sarthak-bhatnagar-801a02343/ | sarthakbhatnagar2005@gmail.com